koriwi/iPod-Sonic/README.md

 ## Upcoming features

 - Build system so you can just download it and don't have to compile it yourself
-- Select the playlist to synch
+- Select the playlist to synch (DONE)
-- Choose between flat and nested folder structure
+- Choose between flat and nested folder structure (DONE)

+## TODO

+- split into modules
+- sanitize file names for FAT32